October 29, 2020

-It specifically illustrate the activities to be treated as supply of goods or supply of services, it provides that any treatment or process which is applied to another person’s goods is a supply of services.
+It specifically illustrates the activities to be treated as a supply of goods or supply of services, it provides that any treatment or process which is applied to another person’s goods is a supply of services.

 Activities or transactions that need to be treated as supply of goods or supply of services include: